equip/command/MIGRATING.md

 ### Creating an Options Value Object

-All options must implement `OptionsInterface`, which includes the ability to serialize the value object to JSON.
-The `OptionsSerializerTrait` can provide this functionality.
+All options must implement `OptionsInterface`.

 Options must validate the values passed during construction.
 If you are using an array to hydrate the options, the `OptionsRequiredTrait` will help you validate